Cloaked9000/FrSQL/README.md

 # FrSQL
-An experimental - and very limited- SQL implementation for fun and experimentation, comprised of a lexer, parser, and virtual machine.
+An experimental - and very limited - SQL implementation for fun and experimentation, comprised of a lexer, parser, and virtual machine.

-## (Somewhat) Supported Statement Types:
+## Supported Features:
-* CREATE
+* UPDATE, DELETE, SELECT, INSERT
-* UPDATE
+* CREATE/DELETE TABLE
-* DELETE
+* SUBQUERIES
-* SELECT
+* LIMIT
-* INSERT
+* (NOT) IN
 * SHOW
 * DESC